Robstoner/intro-to-robotics/Homeworks/Homework7/README.md

 ### Code and difficulties:

-The hardest part of this homework was coming up with a game that would be fun to play on an 8x8 matrix.
+The hardest part of this homework was coming up with the idea for a game that would be fun to play on an 8x8 matrix.

+All the code can be found in the folder name [`theSearchOfIsaac`](/theSearchOfIsaac)

 <p align="middle" float="left">
    <img src="StartGame.jpeg" width="450px" />